-Ellerslie Penrose is a futures broker who stumbles on to the strange story of a Victorian escape artist named Palmer and a lost life that echoes his own.
+Futures broker Ellerslie Penrose falls into the strange story of a Victorian escape artist named Palmer and a lost life that echoes his own.

 I was born beneath a bigger sky.
 The year of Our Lord eighteen hundred and seventy-four – for years were the Lord's then, and He was ours.
 Planets circled undiscovered.
 Neptune was a 28-year-old, Mars lined with fresh canals.
 The sparkling blackness between the gas-lamps: your sky is so much smaller, bereft of distance and mystery.
 You look up to it and wonder a little less.